JaniHarkonen/DumpEm/README.md

 Created a "Grid"-view for the FileExplorer.
 SymbolList's element's datapoints now have additional properties that allow a user to decide which of the points are displayed and which are left hidden, ready to be used by user-defined scripts.
+<br></br>
+Repositories have now been re-structured to utilize folders.
+This will make it easier to remove components as they no longer need to be traversed to find and remove their subcomponents.
+THE MINIMUM VIABLE PRODUCT IS NOW COMPLETE!